 - The GMAT or GRE may be required of other master’s degree applicants if academic transcripts do not indicate sufficient academic preparation.

 - Applicants whose first (native) language is not English must satisfy the English Language Proficiency Admission Requirements.

 - Test score reports must be sent directly from the testing service office to the Office of Enrollment Services.

 - Statement of Purpose (Optional for most applicants, required for applicants to the Master of Science in Business Analytics , Master of Science in Human Resource Management , Master of Science in Information Technology Management , Master of Accountancy Cohort Program , and Master of Taxation Cohort Program .)
-In cases where the academic history of an applicant does not meet the minimum admission requirements, it is recommended that a written personal evaluation be submitted with the application materials.
+In cases where the academic history of an applicant does not meet the minimum admission requirements, it is required that a written personal evaluation be submitted with the application materials.
 The statement should give a realistic appraisal of any academic work completed since graduation from high school.
 Note any inconsistencies in the academic record and the reasons for them.
 In addition, include a plan to affirm a commitment to academic success while attending Golden Gate University.
 Applicants are encouraged to be as forthright and open as possible, and should feel free to discuss unusual circumstances or situations of adversity that may have influenced their current values.
 Be aware that both the quality of the writing and the thoughtfulness of the statement will be evaluated.

 - Certification of Finances: If you are an international student who will be attending on an F-1 Student visa or J-1 scholar visa, you must also provide a Certification of Finances form.
 Refer to the catalog section “Applying for Admission as an International Student”.